Justin Hill (motorcyclist): 450 Career

 Hill stayed with the JGR Suzuki team for his first full-time 450 supercross season in 2019.
 With the team in difficulties after losing its title sponsor, Hill scored four top-ten finishes and ended the championship eleventh overall.
 After the first three rounds of the 2019 AMA National Motocross Championship, Hill suffered a shoulder injury that ruled him out for the rest of the championship.
 Following this, Hill joined the Smartop MotoConcepts Bullfrog Spas Honda team for the 2020 AMA Supercross Championship.
 He had a consistent season on the Honda, scoring three top-six finishes, including a fifth at Tampa to finish tenth in the final standings.
 During contract negotiations with the team for the 2021 season, the two parties were unable to come to an agreement.
 It was initially confirmed that Hill would make a comeback in 2022 for the Partzilla PRMX team, however, due to a shoulder injury he missed the entire season.

 Making his comeback in 2023, Hill signed for the Team Tedder squad alongside his brother for the 2023 AMA Supercross Championship.
 In a season where the 450 class was hit by injuries to many riders, Hill improved greatly throughout the championship, pushing up to score several top-ten finishes.
 At the final round, Hill was able to stand on the 450 podium for the first time by finishing third behind Chase Sexton and Aaron Plessinger.
 Despite only racing supercross, Hill competed at the finals of the 2023 SuperMotocross World Championship.
 Additionally, he also took on the 2023 FIM Supercross World Championship, finishing fifth in the final FIM world championship standings and winning one of the races at the opening round.
 Hill continued with the Tedder team for the 2024 AMA Supercross Championship, but had his mid-season disrupted after being landed on by another rider at Daytona.
 Following his return, he completed the supercross series and rode his first professional outdoor races for five years, when he started at the opening three rounds of the 2024 AMA National Motocross Championship.

 Staying with the Tedder team, Hill finished eighth in the final standings of the 2025 AMA Supercross Championship, finishing in the top-ten in all but six of the rounds.
 Choosing not to compete in any outdoor events, Hill next raced in the 2025 SuperMotocross World Championship playoff rounds, finishing twelfth in the final standings.
+He returned to the FIM Supercross World Championship later in 2025, but only competed in the first three rounds before separating with the team he was competing for.
+Returning for the 2026 AMA Supercross Championship with the Tedder team, Hill had a strong final quarter of the season which included three top-six finishes, to end the championship in tenth overall.